Collage of The Equine Practice Company’s Practitioner’s Program digital platform shown on desktop, tablet, and mobile devices with RACE logo.

 • Clinical Approach to Lameness in the Foal – Jessica Partlow

-• Practical Approach to Foaling and Dystocia – Part One – Dr. Wendy Perriam
+• Practical Approach to Foaling and Dystocia – Part One – Dr Wendy Perriam BSc.,BVMS(hons)., MANZCVSc (Eq Medicine), CMAVA

-• Practical Approach to Foaling and Dystocia – Part Two – Dr. Wendy Perriam
+• Practical Approach to Foaling and Dystocia – Part Two – Dr Wendy Perriam BSc.,BVMS(hons)., MANZCVSc (Eq Medicine), CMAVA

-• Diagnosis and Management of the Acute Abdomen in Foals – Dr. Camilla Jamieson
+• Diagnosis and Management of the Acute Abdomen in Foals – Dr. Camilla Jamieson, BVM&BVS(Hons) MRCVS CertAVP DACVIM-LAIM

 7. Specialty & Focus Areas